 As you run your pharmacy, make sure to check your operating system, your pharmacy software system, and any other programs that you regularly use for updates.
 Your operating system — whether it be Mac or Windows — can be easily updated from the control center of your computer.
 Your pharmacy software system can be updated internally, either with scheduled or automatic updates

-(Pro Tip: Choose a software vendor that offers regular updates that they perform for you).
 And, finally, any additional programs can be updated internally, ensuring that all of your bases are covered.

 While these routine updates may seem monotonous, they are one of the most important steps in strong cybersecurity — so don’t skip out on them.